Grow Further catalyzes social and technical innovation for a food-secure world.

 A new kiwi disease has emerged in China’s Sichuan Province.
 Some farmers believe that it can be controlled without fungicides through some simple measures like changing the time of day of irrigation.
 However, thus far no grant has been available for a credentialed scientist to test their idea.

 An increasing number of farmers in developing countries own smartphones, but many useful agriculture-related apps (such as irrigation scheduling apps) have not been translated or otherwise localized.
-This is something that can be done at warp speed compared to traditional agricultural research.
+Making apps more relevant and accessible to farmers, work that could show results with a smaller budget and shorter time-frame than traditional agricultural research, could be a great fit for us.